pinionai/pinionai-streamlit-agent/README.md

     8. Find your service account in the list and click on it.
     9. Go to the "Keys" tab and click "Add Key" > "JSON".
     10. A JSON key file will be downloaded to your computer.
 This file contains the credentials needed to authenticate as the service account.
-    11. Use the contents of this file in the `Client Secret` field of your connector in Pinion AI and save, and select the connector in your desired Agent
+    11. Use the contents of this file in the `Client Secret` field of your connector in Pinion AI Studio configuration.
+Save and select the connector in your desired Agent.

 ## Production Deploy AI Agent to `Google Cloud Run`